-The following items should be found in your box:
+The following items should be found in your package:

-- ➤ One TD-8841T ADSL2+ Modem Router
+- One TD-8816B ADSL2+ Modem Router

-- One Power Adapter for TD-8841T ADSL2+ Modem Router
+- One Power Adapter for TD-8816B ADSL2+ Modem Router

-- > One Quick Installation Guide
+- Quick Installation Guide

-- > One RJ45 cable
+- One RJ45 cable

-- > Two RJ11 cables
+- ➤ Two RJ11 cables

-- > One USB cable

-- > One ADSL splitter
+- One ADSL splitter

-- One Resource CD, including:
+- > One Resource CD , including:

 - This User Guide

-- USB Driver

 - Other Helpful Information

 Make sure that the package contains the above items.
-If any of the listed items are damaged or missing, please contact with your distributor.
+If any of the listed items are damaged or missing, please contact your distributor.